Mochimochi07/Readme/README.md

 I added Cybersecurity but i only limited the repo for a maximum of 3 apps. its kinda beneficial if people would just go training because they also get paid.
+In terms of cyberforensics, you might not see some of these here.
+I will be using some of those in IOT.
+Yeah, its kind of useful in there.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++